saulugo/machine-learning-knowledge-pills/reproducible data science/reproducible-data-science.md

 # Reproducible Data Science (a practical approach)
 This proposal aims to show a comprehensive methodology and framework to tackle Big Data analytical problems.
-Data Science is a recent area fostered by recent advances in computation and the availability of massive datasets about nearly everything.
+Data Science is a recent area fostered by recent advances in computation, and the availability of massive datasets about nearly everything.
 This fact makes the field a little immature with respect to experiment protocols, process tracking and reproducibility of results.

 For any scientific problem, and also in Data Science, it is important to keep track of the experiments (who did this, where it came from, how it was done, what data was used, what model was trained, etc).
 It is also important to ensure the reproducibility of the results to be able to repeat an experiment with the same data and the same model.

-Next, let see a practical guide on how to complete an analytics Big Data problem with rigor and safety.
+Next, let's see a practical guide on how to complete an analytics Big Data problem with rigor and safety.